Gold-backed Securities: An Alternative To Physical Gold?

 To illustrate the variety and performance of gold-backed securities, let’s take a look at three popular case studies:

-See also The Intersection Of Gold And Contemporary Art Movements
+See also Unraveling The Intricacies Of Gold Derivatives

 SPDR Gold Shares (GLD)